TosbackCgusBridge-Bot/CGUs-versions/Cvs/Privacy Policy.md

 Your Choices and Access

-You can take yourself off our email list for promotional offers at any time by updating your Email Communications preference in your Account Profile in the My Account section or by following the instructions contained in such emails.
+You can take yourself off our email list for promotional offers at any time by updating your Email Communications Settings in the My Account section of the website, or by following the instructions in those emails.
 If you opt out of receiving promotional emails from us, we may still send you important administrative messages, from which you cannot opt out.